-I want to make article about my go-to Android apps for a year already, I have draft and everything other than hyperlinks, but after I lost it I don’t have enough motivation to start make it again (I’m still mourning).
+I’ve been wanting to make an article about my go-to Android apps for a year already, I have a draft and everything other than hyperlinks, but after I lost it I don’t have enough motivation to start making it again (I’m still mourning).

 Anyway, now I am ready to make one!
-My list of recommended Android apps for smartphone.
-I’m not always connected, I don’t have means for credit card, and my data subscription is limited, that’s for a starting note.
-Warning: long list of apps ahead.
+My list of recommended Android apps for your smartphone.
+I’m not always connected, I don’t have a mean for a credit card, and my data subscription is limited, that’s for a starting note.
+Warning: a long list of apps ahead.

 I like to subscribe to podcast and Youtube Channel.
 Usually I download the video at uni and watch it back home without internet connection.
 Before I know Miro, my routine can be written as these:

 Go to uni > internet